-variances, correcting errant information, and ensuring corrective action have been taken to
+1. Job positions responsible for preparing the reports, reviewing the reports, investigating variances, correcting errant information, and ensuring corrective action have been taken to correct the problem.

-2. List of source documents used to obtain meter information, actual information, and the
+2. List of source documents used to obtain meter information, actual information, and the process used to prepare all reports.

+Legend:

-Legend: C = In Compliance N = Noncompliance 2C = In Compliance at Follow-up 2N = Noncompliance at Follow-up
+N = Noncompliance

+2C = In Compliance at Follow-up

+2N = Noncompliance at Follow-up

-3. Establishing thresholds for variance investigations that are not already specified in the ICMP, and include documentation on how the threshold was established.
-Thresholds used to:
+- 3. Establishing thresholds for variance investigations that are not already specified in the ICMP, and include documentation on how the threshold was established.
+Thresholds used to: - C N 2C 2N a.
+Preparing and reconciling the source documents to the reports (cage, table, and drop/count documents).
+This includes ensuring the accuracy of downloaded information and an adequate audit trail that documents any changes made to the system.